naiquevin/emacs-config/README.md

-A lot of code has been borrowed from init files of various people on the github and around the internets.
+A lot of code has been borrowed from init files of various people on github and around the internets.
 All mistakes are most likely my own.